 - Use search command to find exploit to access victim’s system

 - Go inside the exploit and set remote host IP in the exploit

 - Run exploit command and wait to enter victim system

 Make sure to maintain legality by using Metasploitable OS for penetration testing.

 With the increasing prevalence of data breaches and hacking, there’s a growing need for cybersecurity professionals across all industries to protect businesses from potential attacks.
 A career in this growing field can help you be a part of an exciting and challenging field while at the same time enjoying lucrative pay packages.
 You’ll continually be learning new skills like Penetration testing, OSCP vs CEH.
-Consider enrolling for our cyber-security course from Simplilearn to master the skills required for one of the hottest careers in the job market today.
+Consider enrolling for our Advanced Executive Program In Cyber Security from Simplilearn to master the skills required for one of the hottest careers in the job market today.